wevm/viem/site/pages/account-abstraction/guides/sending-user-operations.md

 ```

 :::info
 The Bundler URL above is a public endpoint.
 Please do not use it in production as you will likely be rate-limited.
-Consider using [Pimlico's Bundler](https://www.pimlico.io) or another Bundler service.
+Consider using [Pimlico's Bundler](https://www.pimlico.io), [Biconomy's Bundler](https://www.biconomy.io/) or another Bundler service.
 :::

 [See `createBundlerClient` Docs](/account-abstraction/clients/bundler)